RockitBootcamp/Student-Resources/PHP/08 User Defined Functions/README.md

 - Write a function that adds three numbers
 - Write a function that adds four numbers
 - Write a function that concatenates a first and last name
 - Write a function that checks that a sentence has at least 20 characters, and the first 2 characters are numeric.
-Try passing these strings into your function to see what you'll get
- - "41.67% of people add decimal places to make their statistics look more credible" TRUE
- - "Forty-one point sixty-seven per cent of people add decimal places to make their statistics look more credible" FALSE
- - "42 owls sing songs" FALSE
- - "two owls sing songs" FALSE

 ## Practice Solutions